dibyaranjangithub/jekylltwt/README.md

 # jekylltwt

-This website is created using Jekyll- a static aite generator.
+This website is created using Jekyll- a static site generator.

 ## Second Heading